 - Dress comfortably.
 You won’t know if the testing center is too hot or too cold until you get there!

 During the TOEFL

 - Watch the clock.
-Don’t spend too long on any one question, but don’t go too fast either.
+Don’t spend too long on any one question, but don’t rush through the test either.

 - Stay calm.
 Even the best English speakers aren’t likely to do well if they panic!

 You can prepare for the TOEFL by using English whenever you can.
 Practice your English vocabulary with flash cards, quizzes and games.
 Be sure you can understand professors and other students in English.